 Indemnification.
-You agree to indemnify and hold Company (and its officers, employees, and agents) harmless, including costs and attorneys’ fees, from any claim or demand made by any third party due to or arising out of (a) your use of the Site, (b) your violation of these Terms, (c) your violation of applicable laws or regulations or (d) your User Content.
+You agree to indemnify and hold Company (and its officers, employees, and agents) harmless, including costs and attorneys’ fees, from any claim or demand made by any third party due to or arising out of (a) your use of the Site or Licensed Materials, (b) your violation of this Agreement, (c) your violation of applicable laws or regulations or (d) your User Content.
 Company reserves the right, at your expense, to assume the exclusive defense and control of any matter for which you are required to indemnify us, and you agree to cooperate with our defense of these claims.
 You agree not to settle any matter without the prior written consent of Company.
 Company will use reasonable efforts to notify you of any such claim, action or proceeding upon becoming aware of it.

 Third-Party Links & Ads; Other Users

 Third-Party Links & Ads.
-The Site may contain links to third-party websites and services, and/or display advertisements for third parties (collectively, “Third-Party Links & Ads”).
+The Site or Licensed Materials may contain links to third-party websites and services, and/or display advertisements for third parties (collectively, “Third-Party Links & Ads”).
 Such Third-Party Links & Ads are not under the control of Company, and Company is not responsible for any Third-Party Links & Ads.
 Company provides access to these Third-Party Links & Ads only as a convenience to you, and does not review, approve, monitor, endorse, warrant, or make any representations with respect to Third-Party Links & Ads.
 You use all Third-Party Links & Ads at your own risk, and should apply a suitable level of caution and discretion in doing so.
 When you click on any of the Third-Party Links & Ads, the applicable third party’s terms and policies apply, including the third party’s privacy and data gathering practices.
 You should make whatever investigation you feel necessary or appropriate before proceeding with any transaction in connection with such Third-Party Links & Ads.

 Other Users.
 Each Site user is solely responsible for any and all of its own User Content.
 Since we do not control User Content, you acknowledge and agree that we are not responsible for any User Content, whether provided by you or by others.
 We make no guarantees regarding the accuracy, currency, suitability, appropriateness, or quality of any User Content.
 Your interactions with other Site users are solely between you and such users.
 You agree that Company will not be responsible for any loss or damage incurred as the result of any such interactions.
 If there is a dispute between you and any Site user, we are under no obligation to become involved.

 Release.
-You hereby release and forever discharge Company (and our officers, employees, agents, successors, and assigns) from, and hereby waive and relinquish, each and every past, present and future dispute, claim, controversy, demand, right, obligation, liability, action and cause of action of every kind and nature (including personal injuries, death, and property damage), that has arisen or arises directly or indirectly out of, or that relates directly or indirectly to, the Site (including any interactions with, or act or omission of, other Site users or any Third-Party Links & Ads).
+You hereby release and forever discharge Company (and our officers, employees, agents, successors, and assigns) from, and hereby waive and relinquish, each and every past, present and future dispute, claim, controversy, demand, right, obligation, liability, action and cause of action of every kind and nature (including personal injuries, death, and property damage), that has arisen or arises directly or indirectly out of, or that relates directly or indirectly to, the Site or Licensed Materials (including any interactions with, or act or omission of, other Site users or any Third-Party Links & Ads).
 IF YOU ARE A CALIFORNIA RESIDENT, YOU HEREBY WAIVE CALIFORNIA CIVIL CODE SECTION 1542 IN CONNECTION WITH THE FOREGOING, WHICH STATES: “A GENERAL RELEASE DOES NOT EXTEND TO CLAIMS WHICH THE CREDITOR OR RELEASING PARTY DOES NOT KNOW OR SUSPECT TO EXIST IN HIS OR HER FAVOR AT THE TIME OF EXECUTING THE RELEASE, WHICH IF KNOWN BY HIM OR HER MUST HAVE MATERIALLY AFFECTED HIS OR HER SETTLEMENT WITH THE DEBTOR OR RELEASED PARTY.”

 Disclaimers